guillermoecharri/spark-test/readme.md

 ## Overview

-This is an example repo that shows how to run a Springboot API Server that connected to an Apache Spark instance running in Docker.
+This is an example repo that shows how to set up a very simple springboot server that connects to a spark cluster running in docker.

 ## Requirements